animesh0701/animesh0701/README.md

 - 👋 Hi, I’m @animesh0701
 - 👀 I’m interested in Web Development and Machine Learning
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on any new ideas

 <!---